 Deets: Rotating flavors of fruity People’s Pop ice pops are served in chilled prosecco or rosé from the tap at the rooftop bar.
 They’re also served with views of the Statue of Liberty, Hudson River and New York Harbor.

 Jacob says: “A refreshing apple pop that wowed me — MUST, MUST, MUST TRY!”

 Deets: The ginormous El Burro (aka The Donkey) is Habanero Blues’ tantalizing version of the Moscow mule.
 It’s made with Bulleit bourbon, ginger and fresh lime juice.
 Midtown Manhattan is the place to quench your thirst with all your best buds; bottoms up!

-Anthony says: “You can share if you want to, or you can leave your friends behind.”
+Jacob says: “You can share if you want to, or you can leave your friends behind.”

 What: The Spicy Margarita

 Deets: The Upper East Side is home to Maya, with modern Mexican cuisine, tableside guac, warm, Latin hospitality and award-winning margaritas and happy hours.
 This happy hour special includes jalapeño-infused tequila, lime, lemon, agave and a chili rim.

 Jacob says: “Happy hour is every night until 11 PM!
 They rim the glass with chili powder — just the right amount of fire, leaving your mouth watering for another sip!”